This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Lightheadedness or a sudden cold sweat, especially with chest pain or trouble breathing

-Treatment for heart failure
+Treatment for HF

 may include any of the following:

 - Oxygen may help you breathe easier if your oxygen level is lower than normal.
 A CPAP machine may be used to keep your airway open while you sleep.